 The third day brings a strong rural flavour to the walk, passing by many farms and cultivated fields, a good opportunity to see a different lifestyle.
 You will walk through forests, open fields and olive tree groves, pass by small lakes and water reservoirs.
 Before getting to Cercal, the path takes you around the beautiful Campilhas lake, a nice place to refresh and go for a quick swim in the warmer days.

-In the morning, you will have a 25 minutes transfer to Porto Côvo (start), there you’ll be able to stock up on supplies for the day, since that during the day you won’t be able to get any.
-This is a moderate-to-strenuous walk, crossing several areas with loose sand, you will notice that this is a unexplored area, where you can take in some astonishing views.
+In the morning, you will have a 25 minutes transfer to Porto Côvo (start), where you’ll be able to stock up on supplies for the day since, during the day, you won’t be able to get any.
+This is a moderate-to-strenuous walk, crossing several areas with loose sand, you will notice that this is an unexplored area, where you can take in some astonishing views.
 If you are not an experienced walker, there are two shorter alternative walks available – 14 km and 8 km.

-You have two options for today’s walk: a) take the small ferry to do the river crossing first and then start walking, or, b) cross the river on foot via the bridge, taking the path from the beginning.
-Both options will lead you into an easy day of walking crossing fields and passing by small cliffs, with access to several beaches, heading to Almograve, further South.
-Almograve is a nice place to have a lunch and enjoy local gastronomy.
-After lunch, it’s time to explore the Almograve beach, or to finish the route, heading to the village of Longueira, located inland (35 minutes walking distance).
+You have two options for today’s walk: a) take the small ferry to do the river crossing first and then start walking, or b) cross the river on foot via the bridge, taking the path from the beginning.
+Both options will lead you into an easy day of walking, crossing fields, and passing by small cliffs, with access to several beaches, heading to Almograve, further South.
+Almograve is a nice place to have lunch and enjoy the local gastronomy.
+After lunch, it’s time to explore the Almograve beach or to finish the route, heading to the village of Longueira, located inland (35 minutes walking distance).

 Leaving Almograve behind, you will be once again exploring the landscapes along the unspoilt coastal Alentejo.
 Pass by Zambujeira’s fishing harbour (Entrada da Barca), then walk next to the cliffs offering panoramic seascapes, where you’ll be able to watch cliff-nesting storks.
 You can make a stop at the small village of Cavaleiro, buy some supplies and enjoy a good home-made local dish, just before heading West do the beautiful lighthouse of Cabo Sardão.
 Your walk finishes in Zambujeira do Mar, with one of the most amazing beaches in Portugal.